select-8/mock-bigthief-htmlsite/README.md

 #### Left to Implement

-- iframes responsive to media screen size
+- iframes more responsive to media screen size
-- floating down pointer on tour, disappear on scroll
+- floating, down pointer on tour page to disappear on scroll
-- size of things in music and video not good, better to do media queries
-- no social on tour page. why?
+- make the band's name appear opaque behind the dropdown menu

 ## Testing

-####Spreadsheet
+My testing spreadsheet can be found [here](testing/site-tests.xls).

+Mostly my breakpoints happen at the mid-size screen level, therefore I tested the responsiveness of content either side of this divide.

+Further to this, the site was tested on a variety of devices using Google Chrome Dev Tools and physically using a RedMi Android phone, an iPhone 8 and a Samsung Galaxy Tablet.

 ####Results

-####Conclusions
+ - Conflict in z-indexing of music/video/store content/links and the mailing/social links that make up the footer.
+It's a fine margin, but when they overlap only the higher indexed item will work.
+This does not meet the users need for seamless navigation and control of the content.

+ - Scrolling was found to be laggy on the Galaxy Tablet.

+ - Spotify iFrames are too wide on iPhone 8

+ - Not enough space under the music and video pages.

+Through the project I made use of the CSS code snippet below.
+I found it very useful for finding CSS and HTML gremlins.

      *  {